mistifyio/queensland/README.md

 change and/or will be controlled via command line flags.

 You could use `etcdctl` or `curl` to set the same data if desired.
-The "node mode" is a convenience as it ensures proper namespacing and data format.
+The "announce mode" is a convenience as it ensures proper namespacing and data format.